MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-buildarmingpatterndata.md

 ### -param UserModelData
 *Input*

-Pointer to IStream bound to model data (optional)
+Pointer to IStream bound to model data (optional).

 ### -param EventSelectors
 *Input*

-Pointer to the array of DETECTIONEVENTELECTOR structs to be detected - associated with this BurstID
+Pointer to the array of [DETECTIONEVENTSELECTOR](ns-eventdetectoroemadapter-detectioneventselector) structs to be detected - associated with this BurstID.

 ### -param NumEventSelectors
 *Input*

-NumEventSelectors - Number of DETECTIONEVENTELECTOR structs passed
+NumEventSelectors - Number of [DETECTIONEVENTSELECTOR](ns-eventdetectoroemadapter-detectioneventselector) structs passed.

 ### -param PatternData